Microsoft Global hackathon 2025

 Our Users

-• Literacy levels ranging from non-reader to kindergarten level
+• Have literacy levels ranging from non-reader to kindergarten level

-• Supported by Rise DC staff, parents, and guardians
+• Are supported by Rise DC staff, parents, and guardians

 Their Frustrations